 Housing Authority of Morris County administers the Rental Assistance from Section 8.
 Clients of this program will pay 30% - 40% of their total household gross income toward rent.
 (973) 540 - 0389.
 Read more section 8 in New Jersey.

 During the holidays, Morris County charities help children, seniors, and the low income.
-Some of the Thanksgiving and Christmas assistance programs may offer the following.
+Some of the free Thanksgiving and Christmas assistance programs may offer the following.
 Free gifts and toys for kids; holiday food boxes at Thanksgiving and Christmas; hot meals and much more.
 More Morris County free holiday assistance programs.

 Morris County Department of Human Services and the Office of Temporary Assistance (Emergency Assistance) offers homeless prevention and services such as relocation and shelter placement.
 They administer TANF, General Assistance & SSI.
 Social workers offer case management, assistance with back rent, rent security, emergency shelter placements, first month's rent, and utility and heating bill assistance.
 The main office is in Morristown, and can be reached at (800) 640 – 9783.
 Find more details on public aid in Morris County.